amolabs/amo-client-go/README.md

 Print AMO balance of an account. `<address>` is a HEX-encoded byte array.
 Account balance is displayed in two ways: in AMO unit and in *mote* unit.
 1 AMO is equivalent to 1000000000000000000 mote.
 When supplied with `--json` flag, only *mote* unit is displayed as a string form.
+When supplied with `--udc
+<udc_id>` flag, print UDC balance of an account.

 ```bash
 amocli query udc <udc_id> [flags]